briancsavage/Gerp/README.md

 			     all words contained within the files that will be accessed through the pointer to the library class.

-G. [Outline of Data Structures and Algorithms]
+[Outline of Data Structures and Algorithms]
    - Library Class Data Structures -
      The library class contains a pointer to the root of a binary search tree.
      This binary tree is comprised on nodes.
 The maximum occupancy of the tree